Chrisbelefantis/Personal-Goal-Manager/README.md

 # Introduction

 This application is a tool that will help you keep track of your goals.
-The aim of the project first of all was to use it myself, but down the road I decided to add authentication and share with my friends trying to motivate them towards setting goals and personal development.
-Also it was a very good opportunity for me to make use of my react knowledge in practical way.
+The aim of the project first of all was to use it myself, but down the road I decided to add authentication and share it with my friends trying to motivate them towards setting goals and personal development.
+Also it was a very good opportunity for me to make use of my react knowledge in a practical way.

 # Front-End